eliasson/markuseliasson.se/content/article/your-obstacles-are-your-obstacles.md

 Distributed systems are an order of magnitude more complex than monolithic systems.
 Still many organizations are using them as their goto solution.
 Why?

 A few years ago I was hired as a technical lead for a team of developers.
 Our task, build a “microservice platform”.
 This was a requirement, straight from the business people I tell you!
 Some people referred to it as a “Marketecture”.
-To be fair, the were other requirements too, but the need for microservices was real.
+To be fair, there were other requirements too, but the need for microservices was real.

 Unfortunately that project is far from being alone.
 Large and complex systems lure developers like sirens.
 Totally blindsighted from the additional cost, too many organizations start with an overly complicated system when their needs are fairly modest.